What is NetOps?

 Getting started on a NetOps project

-As in most walks of life, keeping up momentum may often prove more difficult than the process of starting from scratch.
-Issues may be encountered at any stage, from the researching and planning of your project to the execution.
-Teams may encounter difficulties articulating to senior managers the business benefits of engaging in a NetOps project - or they may even find it hard to choose which project to pursue in the first place.
+Like in many walks of life, it may often prove more difficult to keep up momentum instead of starting from scratch.
+You might encounter issues at any stage, from planning and researching your project to the execution.
+It might be hard for teams to articulate to senior managers the business benefits of carrying out a NetOps project, or they might even find it hard to select which project to pursue in the first place.

-While physical and logistical barriers are difficult to overcome, you may also find the cultural barriers are the most tricky.
-Fundamental shifts don’t happen overnight, though appreciating how NetOps can improve your organisation will involve a fairly radical transition in the practices and ideas with readers to internal processes.
+While it is difficult to overcome physical and logistical barriers, you may also find cultural barriers to be the most tricky.
+Fundamental shifts don’t simply happen overnight, though understanding how NetOps can improve your business means taking on a fairly radical transition in the practices and ideas with readers to internal processes.

-The best option, for most companies starting out, would be to pick out a manageable project that allows teams to explore the shallows of NetOps without taking on too much risk.
-Automating troubleshooting is one potential candidate, as is developing networking applications through agile development methodologies.
-Network abstraction, meanwhile, also serves as a viable route.
-This involves removing the physical ties between network components to precede the virtualisation of the infrastructure, in terms of routes and device to offer more network flexibility.
+For many companies starting out, the best option would be to choose a manageable project that allows teams to tentatively explore NetOps without taking on too much risk.
+One potential candidate is automating troubleshooting, as is using agile development methodologies to develop networking applications.
+Meanwhile, network abstraction can serve as another viable route.
+This means removing the physical ties between network components to precede infrastructure virtualisation, in terms of devices and routes, to offer more network flexibility.

-Planning your entire workflow, and all the tasks this comprises, follows from identifying the project you’d like to explore.
-The NetOps team assigned to the venture would then have to pick out any bottleneck areas in order to optimise them, for example, areas which may need human interaction, and thus could lead to slow-down.
-When these potential pitfalls are identified, automation should be fed into the process to ensure it’s as efficient as possible
+After identifying the project you would like to explore, you’re going to have to plan out your entire workflow, with all the tasks this comprises.
+The NetOps team assigned to the project would have to highlight any bottleneck areas to optimise them, such as areas that might need human interaction, and could lead to slow-down.
+When these potential pitfalls have been identified, you can then feed automation into the process to make sure it is as efficient as it can be.

 The pursuit of a NetOps project doesn't just stop there, however, with teams expected to keep on top of the workflow and everything it entails, with constant tweaks and improvements made to ensure the project is swimming along.